lac-dcc/honey-potion/artifact/rq3/README.md

 If you have compiled the programs outside Docker (follow the instructions [here](../)), then measuring the performance of the BPF programs involves three steps:

-1. Activating the program, e.g.: `sudo honey-potion/examples/lib/bin/HelloWorld`
+1. (Within shell session 1) Activating the program, e.g.: `sudo honey-potion/examples/lib/bin/HelloWorld`
-2. Discovering the program's ID, e.g.: `sudo bpftool prog list`
+2. (Within shell session 2) Discovering the program's ID, e.g.: `sudo bpftool prog list`
-3. Profiling the program, e.g.: `sudo bpftool prog profile id 63 duration 5 cycles instructions` (assuming the ID is 63)
+3. (Within shell session 2) Profiling the program, e.g.: `sudo bpftool prog profile id 63 duration 5 cycles instructions` (assuming the ID is 63)

 Figure 1 explains how to perform these steps.